Passenger information system

 A passenger information system, or passenger information display system, is an automated system for supplying users of public transport with information about the nature and the state of a public transport service through visual, voice or other media.
-It is also known as a customer information system or an operational information system.
+It is also known as a customer information system or an operational information system, often integrated with fleet management systems.
 Among the information provided by such systems, a distinction can be drawn between: